 - Rear engine location limits usable accessories

-Rear engine design lessens heat build up between the operator’s legs during use.
+The rear engine design lessens heat build up between the operator’s legs during use.
 The deck height adjustment provides five settings for a variety of tasks.
-The six-speed transmission and 4.25 MPH speed are notable characteristics for this mower.
+The six-speed transmission and 4.25 MPH speed are notable characteristics of this mower.

 Husqvarna YTA24V48 24V 48-Inch Fast Continuously Variable Transmission Pedal Tractor Mower

 - The 48-inch deck is ideal for medium sized yards

 - Great traction is provided with anti-scalp gauge wheels

 A Briggs & Stratton Intek V-Twin OHV engine supplies this riding mower with 724 CC (4 HP), supplying plenty of power.
 The 48-inch cutting deck will cover a medium sized property decently.
 A tight 16-inch turn radius is ideal for cutting around flowers and trees alike.
 This riding mower comes with a 15-inch Hi-Back seat with an armrest, offering operators comfort while they drive.